Salon d'Or, Homburg

-Salon D'Or, Homburg, is an 1871 oil painting by William Powell Frith.
+Salon D'Or, Homburg, is an 1871 oil painting by the English artist William Powell Frith.
 It is held by the Rhode Island School of Design Museum in Providence, Rhode Island.

+History and description

 The painting measures 125.1 × 260.4 cm.
 It depicts an interior scene at the Bad Homburg casino, run by the twin brothers François Blanc and Louis Blanc who would later run the Monte Carlo Casino.
 Frith visited Bad Homburg in 1869 with a friend, O'Neil.
 The popular casino near Frankfurt was due to close in 1871 when its 30-year lease expired.
 Frith was following several contemporaneous works of art and literature which had focussed on gambling and casinos, including artworks such as Alfred Elmore's 1865 On the Brink and Gustave Doré's 1867 Le Tapis Vert, and literary works such as Anthony Trollope's 1864 Can You Forgive Her? and Feodor Dostoyevsky's 1869 The Gambler.

 Frith used photography to capture the scene, and made many preparatory drawings and sketches to establish the final composition.
 The central figure is a woman in grey, turning away from the tables with blank expression, apparently having lost heavily.
 A man and a woman to her right look on unapprovingly: portraits of Frith and his wife.
 He used a landscape format to show the crowds of fashionable people around the gambling tables.
 His depiction include his typically characterful vignettes, but there are some differences between his final sketch and the completed work.
 For example, in the sketch, an older man seated in the left foreground gives some money from his winnings to his mistress; in the oil painting, a younger man is seeking more money from his wife so he can keep playing.